Adult and Child holding hands

 How is CASA funded?

 Genesee County CASA, Inc. is an independent 501 (c) 3 non-profit organization.
 We are very fortunate to receive funding through grants from a variety of foundations and local community donors.
 Genesee County Family Court provides office space and support services at no cost to our program.
 We do receive funding from the Office of Court Administration as well as The Office of Victim Services.
-This program is also supported by local foundations such as the Batavia Rotary, United Way of Greater Rochester, Genesee County Youth Bureau, The New York Bar Foundation, and the Kelly for Kids Foundation.
-Our largest source of funding is through our annual fundraisers, including our CASAblanca Casino Night event, our letter-writing campaign, and our House Party in December.
+This program is also supported by local groups and foundations such as the Batavia Rotary, United Way of Greater Rochester, Genesee County Youth Bureau, The New York Bar Foundation, and the Kelly for Kids Foundation.
+Our largest source of funding is through the NYS CASA Association and our annual fundraisers, including CASA Night of Hope that occurs every year in September and our letter writing campaign.

 Since 1999, we have been advocating for the best interests of abused and neglected children in Genesee County Family Court.